Headaches, Migraines and Neck Pain

 Important Fascial Connections

-If most headaches are due to tightness in the neck or trigger points, how do I loosen the muscles?
-Here is the simple methodology I use in the office with a person experiencing neck pain or headaches.
+If most headaches are due to tightness in the neck, how does one actually loosen these neck muscles?
+Here is the simple methodology I use in my office with a person experiencing neck pain or headaches.

 First, I check their neck and find tight areas.
-If I apply mild pressure to the worst of the tight areas, I can usually recreate their headache pain within a few seconds.
+If I apply mild pressure to the tightest areas, I can usually recreate their headache pain within a few seconds.
 Then, when I let go, their headache goes away.
-Now I know which muscles are the problem and which fascial line to treat.
+Now I know which muscles are the problem and which fascial lines to treat.

-Looking at the images to the right, can you see how knowing the fascial lines is vitally important?
-It depends on where they hurt as to which fascial line I want to work first.
+Looking at the images, can you see how knowing the fascial lines is vitally important?
+It depends on where you hurt as to which fascial lines I need to treat..

-If it is the side of the neck (Image A) or the back of the neck (Image B), then I want to start laser treatment on the back of the lower leg.
+If your pain is at the side of the neck (Image A) or the back of the neck (Image B), then I want to start laser treatment on the back of the lower leg (calf area).
 But if it is in the levator scapula muscle (Image C), then I want to work the back of the upper arm.
-Working in this way, I get way better results than working where they hurt in the neck.
+Working this way, I get way better results than just working on the area where you hurt in the neck.

-But if it’s just the neck muscles in Image B, I could treat the calf muscles separately using slightly different laser parameters to achieve less depth.
-But I always find both lines of the lower leg problematic, so I work to get them both at the same time.
 Why do I focus on the calves and triceps for neck pain?
-Because I have found that working these areas affects the fascial lines into the neck more than working any other part of the body.
+I have found that working these areas affects the fascial lines in the neck more than working any other part of the body.
 The neck muscles are small and wimpy compared to the powerful muscles of the legs and arms.
-When the legs or arms are tight, they don’t necessarily hurt, but other smaller muscles in the same fascial line can.
+When the legs or arms are tight, they don't necessarily hurt, but other smaller muscles in the same fascial line can, because this is what fascia does.
+Muscles along a fascial line help other muscles along the same fascial line.
+If your powerful calf muscles are tight, then your neck muscles in the back of your neck will most likely be tight as well in response to the tight calf muscles.

-It's not that the neck doesn't need treatment; it often does, but to start there without treating the cause isn't the most logical.
-The point is that I often have to treat the neck as well.
+It's not that the neck doesn't need treatment; it often does, but to start there, without treating the cause, isn't the most logical.
+The point is that I often have to treat the neck as well after I have released the legs or arms somewhat.

 Muscle Knots in Your Neck and Traps